- TIPS FOR HELPING CHILDREN WITH WRITING AND SPELLIN

 - Use a family message board and encourage children to write their own messages.

-- Provide your child with a small stock of writing materials – scrap paper, pencils, pens, envelopes, forms.
+- Provide your child with writing materials – paper, pencils, pens, envelopes, forms.

 - Talk about the purpose for which you use writing – telephone messages, shopping lists etc.